GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

      ...
    </layers>

-Once any changes are made to :file:`geowebcache.xml`, it is necessary to :ref:`reload the configuration <configuration.reload>`.
+Any change made to :file:`geowebcache.xml`, it is required to :ref:`reload the configuration <configuration.reload>`.